Chande Forecast Oscillator Formula, Strategy

 Conclusion

 The Chande Forecast Oscillator is mainly built on the theory of linear regression.
-It is an extension of the time series forecast and measures the difference between actual price and time series forecast.
+It is an extension of the time series forecast and measures the difference between the actual price and the time series forecast.
 It is available on major trading terminals in India.
 We can trade this indicator in various ways.
-Among this, the zero line crossover and the reversal from extreme are two popular strategies.
+Among these, the zero line crossover and the reversal from extreme are two popular strategies.
 However, the support and resistance break on the indicator can really trigger a single-sided move.